 - 8.1 The battery/ies must be securely fitted.
 No more than two batteries allowed.
-Sealed type batteries must be covered against damage and short circuits.
-Acid type batteries fitted in the passenger cabin must be contained in a leak proof box. - 8.2 All vehicles must have a battery cut-out switch fitted in a conspicuous position clearly marked, and accessible to the driver and navigator and external rescue personnel.
-This switch must be wired so that the engine cuts out when it is operated. - 8.3 All vehicles must have ignition coils mounted away from fuel lines and fuel pumps. - 8.4 White lights: All vehicles must have at least one white light of 55 watt (550 Lumen) intensity minimum, visible from the front of the vehicle, fitted and operational throughout the event, to enable the vehicle to be visible to other competitors being approached.
+The batteries must be fitted inside the safety cage/chassis.
+Batteries must be covered against damage and short circuits.
+Acid type batteries fitted in the passenger cabin must be contained in a leak proof box. - 8.2 All vehicles must have two battery isolator switches fitted in obvious positions, clearly marked inside and outside the car where it is accessible to the driver and navigator and external rescue personnel.
+This switch must be wired so that the engine and all electrical ancilliaries cuts out when it is operated. - 8.3 All vehicles must have ignition coils mounted away from fuel lines and fuel pumps. - 8.4 White lights: All vehicles must have at least one white light of 55 watt (550 Lumen) intensity minimum, visible from the front of the vehicle, fitted and operational throughout the event, to enable the vehicle to be visible to other competitors being approached.
 Refer SSR 313.
 This white light may be the production vehicle's own head or driving light/s and must be protected by a cage to prevent it from being displaced.
-Frames must have these lights mounted as high as possible, preferably just under roof height, and preferably two lights, one at either side just inside the A-pillar. - 8.5 Yellow lights: For safety reasons yellow lights are required to be fitted at the rear of all vehicles and be operational for the duration of the event.
+Special Vehicles must have these lights mounted as high as possible, preferably just under roof height, and preferably two lights, one at either side just inside the A-pillar. - 8.5 Yellow lights: For safety reasons yellow lights are required to be fitted at the rear of all vehicles and be operational for the duration of the event.
 This provides more visibility in dust during close racing.
 The lights must be activated by the main battery isolator switch only, and have no other auxiliary isolator switch.
 The lights must be fitted within 500mm of the vertical centreline of the vehicle and within 300mm of the highest point of the vehicle.
+Refer SSR 313.